Aryne: Nucleophilic additions to arynes

 Upon treatment with basic nucleophiles, aryl halides deprotonate alpha to the leaving group, resulting in dehydrohalogenation.
 Isotope exchange studies indicate that for aryl fluorides and, sometimes, aryl chlorides, the elimination event proceeds in two steps, deprotonation, followed by expulsion of the nucleophile.
 Thus, the process is formally analogous to the E1cb mechanism of aliphatic compounds.
 Aryl bromides and iodides, on the other hand, generally appear to undergo elimination by a concerted syn-coplanar E2 mechanism.
 The resulting benzyne forms addition products, usually by nucleophilic addition and protonation.
 Generation of the benzyne intermediate is the slow step in the reaction.

 "Aryne coupling" reactions allow for generation of biphenyl compounds which are valuable in pharmaceutical industry, agriculture and as ligands in many metal-catalyzed transformations.

 The metal–arene product can also add to another aryne, leading to chain-growth polymerization.
 Using copper(I) cyanide as the initiator to add to the first aryne yielded polymers containing up to about 100 arene units.

 When leaving group (LG) and substituent (Y) are mutually ortho or para, only one benzyne intermediate is possible.
 However, when LG is meta to Y, then regiochemical outcomes (A and B) are possible.
 If Y is electron withdrawing, then HB is more acidic than HA resulting in regioisomer B being generated.
 Analogously, if Y is electron donating, regioisomer A is generated, since now HA is the more acidic proton.

 There are two possible regioisomers of benzyne with substituent (Y): triple bond can be positioned between C2 and C3 or between C3 and C4.
 Substituents ortho to the leaving group will lead to the triple bond between C2 and C3.
 Para Y and LG will lead to regioisomer with triple bond between C3 and C4.
 Meta substituent can afford both regioisomers as described above.

-In case of triple bond located between C2 and C3, electron withdrawing (EWG) substituents, e.g. CF3, will direct the nucleophile addition to place carbanion as close as possible to EWG.
-However, electron donating (EDG) substituents, e.g. CH3, will provide little selectivity between products.

-In the regioisomer where triple bond is located between C3 and C4 the effect of substituent on nucleophile addition is diminished, and mixtures of para and meta products are often obtained.
+Nucleophilic additions can occur with regioselectivity.
+Although classic explanations to explain regioselectivity refer to carbanion stability following attack by the nucleophile, this explanation has been replaced by the aryne distortion model by Houk and Garg.
+In this model, substituents cause geometric distortion of the ground state structure of the aryne, leading to regioselective reactions, consistent with reactions proceeding through early transition states.